Over 50 Brilliant Road Trip Hacks text over a colorful map with push pins and a forest background.

 5. Set Up a Shared Calendar or Note App – Great for keeping everyone on the same page, especially teens or extended family members.

-Packing & Gear Hacks
+🎒Packing & Gear Hacks

 Less mess, less stress, and more room for souvenirs.

 1. Use Over-the-Seat Organizers or Shower Caddies – Easy access to snacks, wipes, and coloring books.
+Get creative with suction cup caddies on the window.

 2. Pack Kids’ Outfits in Labeled Ziploc Bags – One for each day = no more digging through duffels.